CLEMENT MARQUAIRE, FEATURED ARTIST

 Stephanie enjoys volunteering and sharing her knowledge.
 She is the president of the Utah Metal Clay Guild and the secretary for the Metal Arts Guild of Utah.
 She believes in continuous learning and growing.
 With an active family, she enjoys watching and supporting her kids excel in their favorite sports and taking new adventures with her Husband.
 In her downtime you’ll find Stephanie strolling the shores of her favorite lake often looking for treasures and inspiration; boating, hiking or walking her Pups.

-I have been running various workshops in metal clay for several years, and have written a tutorial for AMCAW.
-I have had several pieces in the AMCAW calendar and I have received several Certificates of Merit in the AMCAW challenges.
+MARIANNE DOHONOE has been running various workshops in metal clay for several years, and has written a tutorial for AMCAW.
+She has had several pieces in the AMCAW calendar and has received several Certificates of Merit in the AMCAW challenges.

 MCAS welcomes Marianne, who will travel from her home in Wiltshire, England

 Art Clay Master Instructor, PAM EAST is an internationally known artist, writer and teacher.
 Her work and instructional articles have appeared in Art Jewelry Magazine, Metal Clay Artist Magazine, and many others.
 Her book “Enameling on Metal Clay” is considered the definitive resource for enameling on silver clay.
 She released two comprehensive instructional DVDs in 2014.
 Pam has been an invited speaker, giving classes and lectures at the Enamelist Society Biennial Conference, the Metal Clay World Conference, The Metal Clay Artist Symposium, and the Pan-European Metal Clay Festival.
 She has appeared on the highly acclaimed Carol Duvall Show and other jewelry making television programs.